jkakar/dashi/README.md

 The query must match the form `<service> <deploy>`.
 Dashi can be setup as a search bookmark in Chrome so that you can type `dashi myservice production` in the omnibox and get redirected to the relevant dashboard.
+Partial matches against both the service and deploy are accepted, so `dashi mys prod` would be equivalent.

 If the query is empty or only contains a service, and more than one dashboard matches it, the list of relevant dashboards will be returned.
-If the `Content-Type` is `text/plain` the service will return a textual listing of the matching dashboards.
-If the `Content-Type` is `text/html` the service will return a web page listing the matching dashboards.
+If the `Content-Type` is `application/json` the service will return a JSON object for the matching dashboards.
+If the `Content-Type` is `text/html` the service will respond with an HTTP 404 if no match is found, perform a redirect if exactly one match is found, or a web page listing all matching dashboards.